informalsystems/atomkraft/README.md

 ## What's next

-Atomkraft's functionality outlined above represents the tool prototype: please feel free to employ it in your projects, and let us know of your experience: we are always ready to assist!
+Atomkraft's functionality outlined above represents the tool MVP: please feel free to employ it in your projects, and let us know of your experience: we are always ready to assist!

 There is many more features that are planned or are already being implemented; so stay tuned.
 Below is the preview of the future Atomkraft functionality: